AgnosticUI/agnosticui/site/docs/index.md

 ---
 home: true
-tagline: One stylesheet…all the frameworks.
+tagline: One stylesheet…all the frameworks!
+UI components that work in React, Vue 3, and Svelte!
 actionText: Get Set Up Now
 actionLink: /docs/setup.html
 features:
   - title: React, Vue 3, Angular, and Svelte
-    details: Web Components, React Native, and more are on the way!
+    details: UI components you can use across multiple projects!
   - title: Synchronized Theming
-    details:  One stylesheet per component propagates to all framework implementations.
+    details:  Brand your UI components once, then watch them work in all your projects!
   - title: Embraces the Platform
     details: Semantic and accessible HTML.
 Unprocessed CSS.
 Code on the platform and towards upcoming web standards.
 footer: Apache 2.0 Licensed | Copyright © 2021 Rob Levin